maximbilan/iOS-AirDrop-Custom-Data/README.md

-iOS Airdrop Custom Data Sample
+iOS Airdrop Custom Data Transferring Example
 =======================

 In iOS 7, Apple introduced AirDrop, a way of sharing files and links between nearby devices using a combination of Bluetooth and Wi-Fi.<br>